 Put your hands together and say Namaste and smile as they return your gesture with genuine smiles of acceptance.
 'You are welcome, you are our guests' say the friendly smiles.
 Nepali people are some of the friendliest people in the world whiich is one of the reasons visitors keep coming back.

-Nepal is a diverse country and home to multiple religions, race, tribes, and cultures.
-The country with over 100 ethnic groups is litterly a melting pot of many (more then 90) languages and ethnicity.
+Nepal is an incredibly diverse country and home to multiple religions, race, tribes, and cultures.
+The country has over 100 ethnic groups and is virtually a melting pot of many (more then 90) languages and ethnicity.

-Perhaps, this is the major reason, why a tourist cannot remain a tourist for a long time in Nepal.
-Once a tourist begins to know the place and its people, he is no longer a stranger - he is a valued guest, and guests are considered Gods in Nepal.
+A Nepali family once introduced to you is most likely to invite you in for a meal.
+Even the poorest people will share their meal with guests.
+Perhaps, this is the major reason, why a tourist cannot remain a tourist for very long in Nepal.
+Once a tourist begins to know the place and its people, he is no longer a stranger - he is a valued guest.

-The best ways to meet the people of Nepal are during trekking, strolling the streets of the cities and during one of several day tours offered by local tourism operators.
+The best means of meeting the people of Nepal are during a trek or just strolling down the streets of the cities or during one of several day tours offered by local tourism operators.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.

 For participation in Travel Fairs/Sales Missions and Tenders/Quotations, please click here.